isc-projects/kea/doc/sphinx/arm/keactrl.rst

 triggered by the SIGHUP signal.
 The ``reload`` command sends the SIGHUP signal to any servers that are enabled in the ``keactrl`` configuration file and that are currently running.
-When a server receives the SIGHUP signal it re-reads its configuration file and, if the new configuration is valid, uses the new configuration.
+When a server receives the SIGHUP signal it rereads its configuration file and, if the new configuration is valid, uses the new configuration.
 A reload is executed as follows:

 .. code-block:: console